Before You Begin Your Garage Installation

 - Sweep or vacuum any excess dirt and debris off of the flooring surface.

-*NOTE: A minimum expansion gap of ¼” for perforated tiles (Ribtrax, Ribtrax Smooth, Sportrax) and ½” for all other styles (Diamondtrax, Floortrax, Vinyltrax) should be left at the walls and/or any other immovable objects such as cabinets, vehicle lifts, support beams, etc.
+- *A minimum expansion gap of ¼” (Ribtrax, Ribtrax Smooth) and ½” for all other styles (Diamondtrax, Vinyltrax) should be left at the walls and/or any other immovable objects such as cabinets, vehicle lifts, support beams, etc.

-- Place Tile #1 (Tile A) in the top left corner with the pegged “male” sides facing the left wall and garage walls.
+- Place the first tile (Tile A) in the top left corner of the garage with the pegged “male” sides facing the left wall and the garage door entry way.

 - Remember to leave a 1/4″ expansion gap be tween the tile and wall.